10 Interesting Facts About the Incas

 Llama

-The Inca Empire had a high infant mortality rate.
-Hence they referred to the infants as ‘Wawa’ after their birth.
-Additionally, the Incans celebrated a child’s coming-of-age ceremony once they turned three years of age.
+The Inca Empire also had a high infant mortality rate.
+Because of this, infants were referred to as “wawa” after birth.
+Children later celebrated an important coming-of-age ceremony once they reached three years old.

-The Incas also had Adept Knowledge of Medicine.
+4.- The Incas Also Had Adept Knowledge of Medicine

 Members of the elite in certain sections of South America would have been somewhat easy to spot 700 years ago – due to their long, elongated skulls.
 Over 300 years before the Inca empire swept the southwestern Americas, members of a small ethnic community known as the Collagua practiced head shaping.
 The Collagua people lived in the Colca Canyon which can be visited on your Arequipa tours.